O-S-K/Osk-SingletonRegistry/README.md

-# **OSK Singleton System**
+# **OSK Singleton Registry**

-The **OSK Singleton System** is a lightweight, attribute-based singleton framework for Unity.
+The **OSK Singleton Registry** is a lightweight, attribute-based singleton framework for Unity.
 It allows you to define global or scene-specific singletons without inheriting any base class.

 **Version 1.0**